TheodoreDev/OS/README.md

 ### Dependencies

-* nasm is used as an assembler for the boot.
+* fasm is used as an assembler for the boot.
 Run in the src folder

   ```
-  nasm bootSector.asm -f bin -o bootSector.bin
+  fasm bootSector.asm
   ```

 ### Install